 The spouse visa extension application is an online application that needs to be followed up by an appointment at an immigration centre to provide your biometrics.
 The online application must be submitted before your existing leave expires, or you will become an overstayer with all the consequences that follow: losing your right to work, right to rent, facing removal prospects etc.

-The date your spouse visa extension application will be the date when you submit the online application, by completing the submission process and paying relevant fees, including the health surcharge.
+The date of your Spouse Visa extension application will be the date when you submit the online application, by completing the submission process and paying relevant fees, including the health surcharge.
 Once this is done, you have officially submitted your application and your leave will be protected.
 You do not need to attend an appointment centre before the expiry date of your current leave, the important date is the one of the online submission.
-You do, however need to book and appointment and attend it before the expiry of your leave, an online application submission is sufficient for securing the continuity of your leave under section 3C of Immigration Act 1971.
-But you will have to attend an appointment in good time to give your biometrics, otherwise your application will be invalidated.
+You do, however, need to book an appointment and attend it before the expiry of your leave, an online application submission is sufficient for securing the continuity of your leave under section 3C of the Immigration Act 1971.
+But you will have to attend an appointment in good time to give your biometrics, otherwise, your application will be invalidated.